mikedilger/chorus/docs/CONFIG.md

 ### key_pem_path

-This is the path to yoru TLS private key file.
+This is the path to your TLS private key file.

 If `use_tls` is false, this value is irrelevant.